 |Country / Region||UK|

-High Speed Two (HS2) Ltd will join up Britain, stopping at over 25 stations between Scotland and the South East, with the first phase covering Birmingham to London, and an expected completion date of 2026.
-Phase Two will connect Manchester and Leeds, with HS2 trains continuing north on the existing network towards Glasgow and Edinburgh.
+High Speed Two (HS2) Ltd is building a low carbon, high-speed railway in the UK, with construction now underway.
+The HS2 line will join up Britain, stopping at over 25 stations between Scotland and the South East, with the first phase covering Birmingham to London, and a target completion date of 2029.
+Phase Two will connect Manchester and Leeds; the entire route will form a ‘Y’ shape across the country, with HS2 trains continuing north on the existing network towards Glasgow and Edinburgh.

-HS2 have been using thinkproject's CEMAR software since 2015 to manage their contract administration, including NEC3 ECC, PSC and TSC, along with ICC Contracts for ground investigations.
-Within the CEMAR platform, the project has over 400 live contracts and is nearing 5,000 active users, including those from HS2 and the supply chain.
+HS2 have been using CEMAR since 2015 to manage their contracts, including NEC3 ECC, PSC and TSC.
+Within CEMAR, the project has over 400 live contracts and is nearing 5,000 active users, including those from HS2 and the supply chain.

 Project Control Processes at the Touch of a Button for Mürzzschlag Station’s Rebuild